AhmetCanArslan/kde-connect-script/sendClipboardtoDevice/README.md

    - Run the script
    - Files will be sent to your first paired device

+2. **Send folders:**
+   - Copy a folder to clipboard (Copy from file manager Ctrl + C)
+   - Run the script
+   - The folder will be compressed into a zip archive and sent to your first paired device

-2. **Send screenshots:**
+3. **Send screenshots:**
    - Take a screenshot (clipboard contains raw PNG data)
    - Run the script
    - The most recent screenshot from `~/Pictures/Screenshots` will be sent

 ## How it Works

-1. **File Detection:** Reads clipboard content and treats each line as a potential file path
+1. **File/Folder Detection:** Reads clipboard content and treats each line as a potential file or folder path
 2. **File Validation:** Checks if each path exists and sends valid files
+3. **Folder Handling:** If a folder is detected, it is compressed into a zip archive before sending
-3. **Image Fallback:** If no files are found but clipboard contains PNG data, sends the latest screenshot
+4. **Image Fallback:** If no files are found but clipboard contains PNG data, sends the latest screenshot
-4. **Device Selection:** Automatically uses the first paired KDE Connect device
+5. **Device Selection:** Automatically uses the first paired KDE Connect device
-5. **Feedback:** Provides clear status messages for each operation when executed in terminal
+6. **Feedback:** Provides clear status messages for each operation when executed in terminal

 ## Configuration